tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/destinations.md

 ![Demo](./images/act_segment_review_step3.png)

-8. On the Review page, you can see a summary of your selection.
-Please do not select 'Finish' for your segment in the lab; rather, select 'Cancel' to exit out the activation workflow.
+8. On the Review page, you can see a summary of your selection. <b>Please do not select 'Finish' for your segment in the lab</b>; rather, select 'Cancel' to exit out the activation workflow.
+This is to demonstrate the workflow for segment activation only.

 <br>
 <br>